aczid/ru_crypto_engineering/README.md

 We implemented the PRESENT cipher in C and AVR assembly based on the original paper, the C version by Zhu/Gong and the Leuven AVR implementation.

 This AVR assembly version was optimized for small code size at the expense of speed.
-The current version requires 378 code bytes for the encryption and decryption routines, and 16 bytes for s-box tables at addresses 0x100 and 0x200.
+The current version requires 374 code bytes for the encryption and decryption routines, and 16 bytes for s-box tables at addresses 0x100 and 0x200.

+* Size optimized version 2 - May 2013
-* Code size (total):           378 bytes + 16 bytes for both packed s-box tables
+* Code size (total):           374 bytes + 16 bytes for both packed s-boxes
 * RAM words:                    18
 * Cycle count (encryption):  94845
-* Cycle count (decryption): 105447
+* Cycle count (decryption): 104951

 The speed-optimized version of the algorithm can be found at [my co-author's github browsable repository](https://github.com/kostaspap88/PRESENT_speed_implementation/).